 To schedule specialized training specific to your protocol, contact RSS at (734) 647-1143.

 U-M Hospital and Health Centers Training Requirements

-In addition, RSS may develop, conduct, or both specialized radiation safety training based on the specific needs of a department or job function.
+RSS may develop and/or conduct specialized radiation safety training based on the specific needs of a department or job function.

 Radon is a naturally occurring radioactive gas formed by the decay of uranium in the earth’s soil and is always present to some degree in the air we breathe.
 The only known health effect associated with exposure to elevated levels of radon is an increased risk of developing lung cancer.
 A person’s risk of developing lung cancer depends upon the concentration of radon and the length of time the person is exposed.

 RSS provides radon monitoring devices and the technical expertise to evaluate radon levels and mitigation strategies for U-M facilities.
 For information on this program contact RSS at (734) 647-1143.